ZR965100/learngit/readme.txt

 ZR: I can't say how every time I ever put my arms around you I felt that I was home.

+Kyle:I wanna write code to encode our own life.